toneja/GPM_phenotyping_scripts/README.md

 # GPM phenotyping scripts
-This project is composed of Python scripts and ImageJ macros for use with the high throughput *Erysiphe necator* fungicide efficacy assay developed by Alexander Wong and Jason Toney.
+This project is composed of Python scripts and ImageJ macros for use with the high throughput *Erysiphe necator* fungicide and UV-C efficacy assays developed by Alexander Wong, Eliza Allen, and Jason Toney.

 ## License
 This project is licensed under the GNU General Public License v3.0.